candacetribble/candace/README.md

 ### My Job
 As an Engineering Manager, it is my job to:

-- Manage and develop well-functioning engineering teams
+- Support and help develop well-functioning engineering teams
 - Set context, share expectations, and build trust
 - Attract and retain world-class talent